What You Need To Learn About Using Social Media For Business

 And preferably before your next social post

 I started using Twitter for my business in late 2015 and more recently Instagram, Pinterest and LinkedIn.
-And there’s a few things you do need to learn when you’re using social media for business.
-And specifically if you’re a solopreneur.
+And there are a few things you do need to learn when you’re using social media for business.
+And specifically, if you’re a solopreneur.

 Some of the things I’ve learned are specific to each social network and others are generic.

 If you’re struggling to make social marketing work, read these tips.
 Preferably before your next post.

 1. Don’t spread yourself too thin.
 Pick one channel and do it well.
 Then go from there.

 2. Pick your platform based on your target market demographics and which social networks they’re using.
 This post from Sprout Social on social media demographics is well worth reading.